 1. Region I Vice President

 a.
-When the Region becomes eligible to elect a new Region Vice President Elect or Region Vice President, the Vice President will ask the President of each state association Policy Committee, with input from their state association if possible, to submit nominations for consideration.
+When the Region becomes eligible to elect a new Region Vice President Elect or Region Vice President, the Vice President will ask the state association Policy Committee, with input from each representatives of state associations if possible, to submit nominations for consideration.

 b.
 The Region may also opt to hold an election prior to the vacancy for the position of Region Vice President Elect.
 The Region Vice President Elect will spend a year shadowing the current Vice President prior to the start of their official term.